wdporter/acim/src/workbook/part-i/16-i-have-no-neutral-thoughts/index.md

 :::

-3. Besides your recognising that thoughts are never idle, salvation requires that you also recognise that every thought you have brings either peace or war; either love or fear.
+3. Besides your recognising that thoughts are never idle, salvation requires that you also recognize that every thought you have brings either peace or war; either love or fear.
 A neutral result is impossible because a neutral thought is impossible.
-There is such a temptation to dismiss fear thoughts as unimportant, trivial and not worth bothering about that it is essential you recognise them all as equally destructive, but equally unreal.
+There is such a temptation to dismiss fear thoughts as unimportant, trivial and not worth bothering about that it is essential you recognize them all as equally destructive, but equally unreal.
 We will practice this idea in many forms before you really understand it.

 ::: details Annotations

 #::: details Expanded

-Besides your recognising that thoughts are never idle, salvation requires that you also recognise that every thought you have brings either peace or war; either love or fear.
+Besides your recognising that thoughts are never idle, salvation requires that you also recognize that every thought you have brings either peace or war; either love or fear.
 A neutral result is impossible because a neutral thought is impossible.
-There is such a temptation to dismiss fear thoughts as unimportant, trivial and not worth bothering about that it is essential you recognise them all [fear thoughts] as equally destructive, but equally unreal.
+There is such a temptation to dismiss fear thoughts as unimportant, trivial and not worth bothering about that it is essential you recognize them all [fear thoughts] as equally destructive, but equally unreal.
 We will practice this idea [all fear thoughts are equally destructive and equally unreal] in many forms before you really understand it [this idea that all fear thoughts are equally destructive and equally unreal].

 #::: details Substituted

-Besides your recognising that thoughts are never idle, salvation requires that you also recognise that every thought you have brings either peace or war; either love or fear.
+Besides your recognising that thoughts are never idle, salvation requires that you also recognize that every thought you have brings either peace or war; either love or fear.
 A neutral result is impossible because a neutral thought is impossible.
-There is such a temptation to dismiss fear thoughts as unimportant, trivial and not worth bothering about that it is essential you recognise all fear thoughts as equally destructive, but equally unreal.
+There is such a temptation to dismiss fear thoughts as unimportant, trivial and not worth bothering about that it is essential you recognize all fear thoughts as equally destructive, but equally unreal.
 We will practice the idea, that all fear thoughts are equally destructive and equally unreal, in many forms before you really understand the idea that all fear thoughts are equally destructive and equally unreal.

 #::: details Simplified